euvl/vue-notification/README.md

 ### Animation

-Vue Notification can use use [Velocity](https://github.com/julianshapiro/velocity) library to make js-powered animations.
+Vue Notification can use the [Velocity](https://github.com/julianshapiro/velocity) library to power the animations using JavaScript.

-To start using it you will have to manually install `velocity-animate` & supply the librarty to `vue-notification` plugin (reason for doing that is to reduce the size of this plugin).
+To start using it you will have to manually install `velocity-animate` & pass the library to the  `vue-notification` plugin (the reason for doing that is to reduce the size of this plugin).

 In your `main.js`: